On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Background

-AMR~\cite{le2020amr} is a new mixer design similar to TC, but additionally rewards its users for their participation in the system.
+AMR~\cite{le2020amr} is a new mixer design similar to \TC, but additionally rewards its users for their participation in the system.
 Such incentivization of paying rewards is similar to the currently popular liquidity mining, also called ``DeFi farming'', an attempt to attract more users.
 More users should translate to a larger anonymity set size, as AMR proclaims.
-Blender~\cite{ourblender} appears to be an instance of an AMR mixer by depositing the users' \ETH into Aave (a DeFi lending platform)~\cite{aave} and then redistributing the interests earned to users.
-Soon after AMR, TC was updated in December~2020 to support \emph{anonymity mining}~\cite{TornadoCashGovernanceProposal}.
-Anonymity mining incentivizes users to keep their deposited \ETH in mixer pools for a longer time period.
-A user can receive rewards through a ``shielded liquidity mining protocol'' (cf.\ Section~\ref{sec:incentivisedpools}).
+Soon after AMR, \TC was updated to support anonymity mining~\cite{TornadoCashGovernanceProposal} to incentivize users to keep their deposited \ETH in mixer pools for a longer time period. \ZKP mixers can also run on other smart contract-enabled blockchains, e.g., \TP on ETH, \TN and \href{https://cyclone.xyz/bsc}{Cyclone} on \BSChain.

-ZKP mixers such as TC can be implemented on smart contract-enabled blockchains, e.g., Typhoon.Cash (TP)~\cite{typhoon} on Ethereum, Typhoon.Network~\cite{typhoon-network} and Cyclone~\cite{cyclone-bsc} on BSC and Polygon.
-Table~\ref{tab: mixers_compare} and Figure~\ref{fig:mixer_depositor_over_time} provide a comparison of ZKP mixers to date.
-We observe that TC accumulates the largest total deposited USD and the number of depositors.